-HVAC professionals recommend replacing your programmable thermostat with one that's "smart" to save money on your energy bill.
+HVAC professionals recommend updating your programmable thermostat with one that’s “smart” to save money on your energy bill.
 This means it uses Wi-Fi, so you can regulate your HVAC system from your smartphone or tablet from bed when you wake up, or just about anyplace in the world.
-You'll get real-time updates on how much energy you're using.
+You’ll receive real-time updates on how much energy you’re using.

 The best smart thermostats for central heating have:

-- Wi-Fi capability with an app to control it from a smartphone or computer.
+- Wi-Fi capabilities with an app to control it from a smartphone or computer.

-- Eco mode settings that instantly set the thermostat to save you more money.
+- Eco mode settings that instantly adjust the thermostat to save you more money.

 - Smart programming that makes an energy-efficient heating routine based on your temperature preferences.

-Your energy company likely has valuable rebates for installing a smart thermostat, since they're ENERGY STAR® qualified.
-These rebates may cover a portion or even the complete cost of the thermostat, so check with your natural gas supplier before you purchase one.
+Your energy company probably offers valuable rebates for adding a smart thermostat, since they’re ENERGY STAR® qualified.
+These rebates may cover a part or even the full cost of the thermostat, so contact your natural gas supplier before you buy one.

 3. Choose Energy-Efficient Thermostat Settings

-Your smart thermostat will take care of creating an efficient schedule that likely reduces your heating bill, but you'll need to program it for a few days so it can pick up on your temperature preferences.
-We recommend following these winter thermostat settings from the U.S. Department of Energy and ENERGY STAR.
+Your smart thermostat will handle making an efficient schedule that likely lowers your heating bill, but you’ll need to set it for a few days so it can learn your temperature preferences.
+We suggest following these winter thermostat settings from the U.S. Department of Energy and ENERGY STAR.

 When You’re at Home

 Your thermostat should be set to 68 degrees for maximum energy savings.
-If this feels too chilly, these ways to save can help keep your home feeling more comfortable and your heating bill in check:
+If this feels too chilly, these ways to save can help keep your home feeling warmer and your heating bill under control:

 - Use window treatments that block heat loss, such as honeycomb shades, plantation shutters or window blankets, which are thick quilts.

-- Open south-facing window treatments during the daytime to let in natural heat from the sun.
+- Open south-facing window treatments during the day to let in natural heat from the sun.
 Keep your windows covered at night to seal out cold air.

 - Cover drafty windows with plastic sheeting to prevent air leaks.
-Consider getting energy-saving windows later on, such as double pane with insulating gas or triple pane.
+Consider upgrading to energy-saving windows in the future, such as double pane with insulating gas or triple pane.

 - Add weather stripping on windows and doors.
-Weather stripping is great at preventing cold air drafts and keeping warm air where it belongs.
+Weather stripping is very good at preventing cold air drafts and keeping warm air where it should be.

-- Consider adding extra ceiling insulation, since your home loses a lot of hot air through the attic.
+- Consider installing more ceiling insulation, since your home leaks a lot of hot air through the attic.

-- Book an energy audit through your natural gas company.
-This service is usually free and offers valuable advice on how to save money and lower your heating bill.
-It may help you determine how much insulation you need to add, locate air leaks and more.
+- Schedule an energy audit through your natural gas company.
+This service is often free and provides valuable advice on how to save money and lower your heating bill.
+It may help you determine how much insulation you need to add, pinpoint air leaks and more.

 The National Sleep Foundation says most people do best in a cool room.
 During the winter, that can range from 60-67 degrees, depending on your personal preferences.

-Try testing your thermostat for about a week to choose the right temperature.
+Try experimenting with your thermostat for about a week to find the ideal temperature.
 Start with the temperature set at 67 degrees and decreasing it by a degree every evening.
-You might feel cold at first, but you'll likely be surprised how comfy you can be at a cooler temperature.
-And how much it can impact your heating bill!
+You may feel chilly at first, but you’ll probably be surprised how comfortable you can be at a lower temperature.
+And how much it can affect your heating bill!

-If you don't have any pets, you can turn down your thermostat as cool as 50 degrees.
+If you don’t have any pets, you can set your thermostat as low as 50 degrees.
 This keeps your heating system operating and your pipes from icing.
-But don't be tempted to jack up your furnace when you get back, instead of setting it back to 68.
-This won't warm your home up faster.
-It'll just increase your heating bill and cause wear and tear on your furnace.
+But don’t be tempted to crank up your furnace when you return, instead of switching it back to 68.
+This won’t warm your home up quicker.
+It’ll just increase your heating bill and result in wear and tear on your furnace.

-If you have pets, you can use the Department of Energy’s suggestion to set your thermostat back 7-10 degrees while you're away.
-Doing this while you're at the office can save you up to 10% on heating bills every year.
+If you have pets, you can follow the Department of Energy’s advice to turn your thermostat back 7-10 degrees while you’re gone.
+Doing this while you’re at work can save you up to 10% on heating bills every year.

 Updating your outdated, inefficient heating system is one of the best ways to save on heating bills.
 A furnace’s efficiency is measured in AFUE, or Annual Fuel Utilization Efficiency.
 Simply put, this rating measures how efficiently your furnace uses fuel for heat.

-Modern furnaces have an average AFUE of 95%, while old models only attain around 80%.
-Getting a new furnace that's 15% more efficient can result in big savings on your heating bills over your furnace's lifetime.
-While your precise utility bill reductions will vary based on area weather and your temperature preferences, these cost savings could help your primary heating source pay for itself in time through a cheaper natural gas bill.
+Modern furnaces have an average AFUE of 95%, while older models only attain around 80%.
+Buying a new furnace that’s 15% more efficient can result in major savings on your heating bills over your furnace’s lifetime.
+While your exact utility bill savings will vary based on local weather and your temperature preferences, these cost savings could help your primary heating source pay for itself over time through a lower natural gas bill.

-Here are a few other signs that it's time to start thinking about furnace installation:
+Here are a few other indications that it’s time to start thinking about furnace installation:

 - Age.
-Many furnaces run between 15-20 years with adequate maintenance.
-If yours is close to this age, you should start planning for replacement to avoid being without heat when your furnace goes out for good.
+Most furnaces last between 15-20 years with adequate maintenance.
+If yours is close to this age, you should begin preparation for replacement to prevent being without heat when your furnace goes out for good.

-- Repair frequency and price.
-If your furnace repair bills are greater than half the cost of a new system, we suggest getting a new one.
+- Repair frequency and cost.
+If your furnace repair bills are greater than half the cost of a new system, we suggest buying a new one.
 This also applies if repairs are becoming more frequent.

-- Reduced comfort and more expensive heating bills.
-As your furnace gets older, it consumes more energy.
-You'll notice this through your home being less cozy and your heating bill being higher.
+- Decreased comfort and pricey heating bills.
+As your furnace ages, it needs more energy.
+You’ll see this through your home being less comfortable and your heating bill being higher.

-- Unusual noises.
-It's typical for your furnace to make some noise as it turns on and off.
-But some noises, particularly rattling, banging or screeching, are a clear sign that something's wrong.
-Based on the severity of the problem, it may just be better to get a new furnace.
+- Weird noises.
+It’s typical for your furnace to make some sound as it turns on and off.
+But some sounds, specifically rattling, banging or screeching, are a clear sign that something’s wrong.
+Based on the seriousness of the problem, it may just be better to buy a new furnace.

 - Yellow burner flames.
-Your furnace's burner flames should always be blue.
-Yellow flames mean your furnace is consuming more gas and may even be producing carbon monoxide, which can be deadly in big doses.
-Furnaces leaking this life-threatening gas should be taken out right away.
+Your furnace’s burner flames should always be blue.
+Yellow flames suggest your furnace is using more fuel and may even be creating carbon monoxide, which can be fatal in large doses.
+Furnaces leaking this hazardous gas should be replaced immediately.

-We understand that furnace replacement is a big investment.
-It can also be a surprise that you're not completely prepared for.
-That's why we offer the Service Experts Advantage Program™.
-This stress-free subscription program is transforming home comfort by including everything, with no big up-front cost or down payment required.
+We realize that furnace replacement is a big investment.
+It can also be a shock that you’re not completely ready for.
+That’s why we have the Service Experts Advantage Program™.
+This hassle-free subscription program is changing home comfort by including everything, with no big up-front cost or down payment necessary.

-For only one low monthly fee, you'll receive:
+For just one low monthly fee, you’ll receive:

-- A new, high-efficiency furnace, as well as valuable manufacturer's rebates
+- A new, high-efficiency furnace, plus valuable manufacturer’s rebates

 - Guaranteed 24/7/365 priority service